An observation describes an action, event or moment in time. Observations are a great tool and key element of the care and education of children.

 It may be tempting to interpret a child’s behaviour as ‘good’ or ‘bad’ or comment on a child’s development or lack of, but it is important to remember that as an observation it should not have a judgment in it.
-An observation should describe what happened, the action, event or development in that moment in time.

 Why is it so important to write positively?

 Sometimes if you were to see comments in other children’s records such as ‘language skills not well developed’, ‘poor social skills’ or ‘can’t relate to other children’ without knowing that child, or in what context, you would form a judgment on them.
 Such comments are not observations but change into negative, judgmental statements, which tell us nothing useful about the child concerned and only that the author has dismissed that child as incapable in some way.

 It is imperative that the writing of an observation along with the interpretation/analysis should critically examine the behaviour and/or development in as neutral a way as possible.
 It should then link and be able to lead through to learning possibilities, intentional teaching and challenging activities based on the observation and interpretation.

 Another just as valid reason is that a parent has the ability to view their child’s observations at any time.
 It is vital to write positively as a reflection of professionalism but also to not insult or hurt the parents feelings.
 At no point should your personal view of the behaviour (or for that matter the child) be reflected in your actions and observations.

 A key way to remind oneself to remain positive is to ask yourself “Would I like to read that about me or my child?”
 If the answer is no then it is obvious that it is not something that should be worded in that way.

 A perfect example of the difference in recording an observation:

 - Negative (subjective): T is playing with J. They are not playing well together because J keeps pestering T. They play only a short time before T goes to play alone.
 She does not like to play with J.